Michael Bingham

+Early life

 He is one of five children born to British citizen Norris Bingham and Mollissie in Sylva, North Carolina.
 His parents separated when he was young, and he was raised by his mother, attending The McCallie School.
 Bingham holds the school record in the 100 m, 200 m, 300IH, 4 × 100 m, 4 × 200 m, 4 × 400 m, 110 m hurdles and decathlon.

+Collegiate and professional career

 Bingham studied at Wake Forest University, and after transferring allegiance on April 30, 2008, Bingham was part of the Great Britain 4 × 400 m relay team at the 2008 Summer Olympics, that came 3rd in Beijing.
 He ran a personal best of 44.74 in the 400 m semi-finals of 2009 World Championships in Athletics, qualifying for the final where he finished 7th.
 He then won silver with the Great Britain 4 × 400 m relay team with Conrad Williams, Robert Tobin and Martyn Rooney.
 He was formerly managed by Michael Johnson.

+Personal life

 On 9 November 2013, he married Shana Cox, also an American-born sprinter representing Great Britain.